OpenChain-Project/Reference-Material/Suppliers/Leaflet/Official/MarkDown/en/supply-chain-education-leaflet-version-2.md

 ## Source code scanning tools

-There are scanning tools that can detect OSS in software packages and automatically generate some information.
-For example, the FOSSology project hosted by the Linux
+There are scanning tools that can detect open source in software packages and automatically generate some information.
+For example, the Fopen sourceology project hosted by the Linux
 Foundation has developed such a scanning tool.
-The FOSSology tool is available under an OSS license and can be freely used by anyone.
+The Fopen sourceology tool is available under an open source license and can be freely used by anyone.
 There are also other scanning tools available, with commercial licenses.
-It is recommended to use tools such as these to verify OSS licenses in software packages during development and before shipping.
+It is recommended to use tools such as these to verify open source licenses in software packages during development and before shipping.

 Some scanning tools have the ability to generate reports based on the SPDX specification.
 These scanning tools are useful for generating information that can be directly included in the deliverables to a customer.